tldr-pages/tldr/pages/common/ngrok.md

 > Reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service.
 > Homepage: <https://ngrok.com>.

-- Expose local http service on a given port:
+- Expose a local HTTP service on a given port:

 `ngrok http {{80}}`